Part of HSP Tools

 • HSP Trigger Map: when you want to explore one concrete trigger moment step by step.

-• HSP Pattern Map: when you want to connect a recurring pattern to old rules, protective routes and update directions.
+• HSP Pattern Map: when you want to connect a recurring pattern to old predictions, learned system logic, automatic output and update directions.

 Input Filter → inspects the input.